chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/barcodes/index.md

 ## Magnification

-The Magnification property is an integer (not deciman) number that specifies the scaling of the frame, in horizontal and vertical directions
+The Magnification property is an integer (not decimal) number that specifies the scaling of the frame, in horizontal and vertical directions

 - 100% means no scaling is applied
 - Min: 10%, Max: 1000%